 High levels of automation despite small batch sizes

-Demands for higher productivity and longer machine running times while also maintaining a wide range of part variations during production can only be realized through intelligent automation concepts.
+Meeting demands for higher productivity and longer machine running times while also maintaining a wide range of part variations can only be realized through intelligent automation concepts.
 Gebr.
 Heller Maschinenfabrik GmbH has found a solution for these demands.

 Series production?
 Not at Heller!